getlantern/lantern/README.md

 ## Features

+- Cross platform support (Windows too!)
+- Binary patch application
+- Checksum verification
+- Code signing verification
+- Support for updating arbitrary files

 ## [equinox.io](https://equinox.io)
-go-update provides the primitives for building self-updating applications, but there a number of other challenges involved in a complete updating solution such as hosting, code signing, update channels, gradual rollout, dynamically computing binary patches, tracking update metrics, and more.
+go-update provides the primitives for building self-updating applications, but there a number of other challenges involved in a complete updating solution such as hosting, code signing, update channels, gradual rollout, dynamically computing binary patches, tracking update metrics like versions and failures, plus more.

 I provide this service, a complete solution, free for open source projects, at [equinox.io](https://equinox.io).